thomboggs/FractalFactory/README.md

 *MainWindow*
 - In the constructor for "MainWindow", the classes objects for Mandelbrot and Julia are created and initialized.
 - The menu items and layout system are created and initialized.
+- In the menu, there are popup dialog boxes to provide info, you can save the julia set image to disk, and you can exit the application.

 *Mandelbrot*
 - This class contains the functions to generate the mandelbrot fractal and to generate the orbits.